Table of Contents[Hide][Show]

 If you want to learn more about why it is so important not to cut the cord too soon as is the practice in many hospitals especially when the parents plan to bank some of the newborn’s stem cells, please refer to this article on the dangers of fetal cord clamping.

-#17: You plan to exclusively breastfeed your child.
+#16: You plan to exclusively breastfeed your child

 Hospitals love to shove a bottle of sugar water in a newborn’s mouth even if the parents have previously indicated objections to the practice.
 This mistake which is fairly common, can cause nipple confusion and reduce the chances of successful latching/breastfeeding.

 You don’t want anything messing with your chances of a successful nursing relationship with your newborn.
 Your chances of successful breastfeeding are better at a birth center where bottles of sugar water and pacifiers don’t exist and supplementation with formula is not pushed.

-#18: You intend to skip the newborn Vitamin K shot and use Oral Vitamin K instead
+#17: You intend to use Oral Vitamin K

-The vitamin K shot is synthetic vitamin K and is an unnecessary intervention and pain experience for your baby.
+The vitamin K1 injection is a synthetic form and an unnecessary intervention and pain experience for your baby.
 It also contains a number of dangerous ingredients and should be avoided if at all possible.
 If you wish to skip it, best to stay away from the intervention happy delivery teams at the hospital.
 Oral Vitamin K is used in Europe and is much safer.

-#19: You want to actually get some rest after the baby is born.
+#18: You want to actually get some rest after the baby is born